LANGHE DOC NEBBIOLO

 Our sparkling Nebbiolo!

-We like bubbles, so we did it!
+We like parties and bubble are a perfect fit.
+So we did it!

 Sometimes Nebbiolo is too much: let's get Barbera coming into the game!